grab/cocoapods-binary-cache/README.md

 pod 'Alamofire', :binary => true
 ```

-- Run a pod command for the first time adding this plugin, and every time you add/upgrade a pod, you need to run a command:
+- Run a pod command for the first time adding this plugin, and every time you add/upgrade a pod:

 ```
 $ pod binary-cache --cmd=prebuild
 ```

 It will build frameworks and push to the cache repo and also install prebuilt frameworks to your project.
-Then just open the Xcode project and build the project as normal.
+Then just open the Xcode project and build as normal.

-- Other members in your team don't need to build again, they just need to fetch prebuilt frameworks from cache:
+- Other members in your team don't need to build again, they just need to fetch prebuilt frameworks from cache and use the project as normal:

 ```
 $ pod binary-cache --cmd=fetch
 $ bundle exec pod install
 ```

-Then use the project as normal.

 # Automate prebuild frameworks on CI

-- You can set up to run prebuild periodically on your CI.
-Eg. our project are using gitlab CI, what we need to do is just create a scheduled job (daily) which call the prebuild command:
+- You can set up to run prebuild frameworks automatically on your CI.
+Eg. If your project is using gitlab CI, you just need to create a scheduled job (daily) which call the prebuild command:

 ```
 // In .gitlab-ci.yml file
 prebuild_pod:
-  extends: .schedule_chores_job
-  stage: early_chores
   script:
     - $ pod binary-cache --cmd=prebuild
   only: